Peripheral Neuropathy Pain Therapy

 3. Pins and needles sensation

-It’s not always easy to pinpoint the cause of Peripheral Neuropathy.
-A number of factors can contribute.
-Please call our clinic to learn if this treatment can help your condition.
+It is not always easy to identify the exact cause of peripheral neuropathy.
+A number of factors may contribute.
+Please call our clinic to learn whether our treatment approach may be appropriate for your condition.

 Diabetes